GLOBAL MARKETS-Shares at new highs on U.S. jobs growth; dollar gains

 * Benchmark U.S. Treasuries' yield hit two-month highs

-* Brent falls below $111, Libya says oil crisis is over (Adds opening of U.S. markets, byline, dateline; previous LONDON)
+* Brent falls below $111, Libya says oil crisis is over (Adds oil, gold settlement prices, close of U.S. markets)

 By Herbert Lash

-NEW YORK, July 3 (Reuters) - Global equity markets advanced on Thursday, setting record highs on a surge in U.S. jobs growth that provided a clear sign the American economy was bouncing back strongly from a dismal winter and lifted the dollar to two-week peaks against the yen.
+NEW YORK, July 3 (Reuters) - The dollar rose and global equity markets advanced on Thursday, with stocks setting record highs on a surge in U.S. jobs growth that provided a clear sign the economic growth is faster than expected, perhaps as much as 4 percent in the second quarter.

-The Dow industrials passed the 17,000 milestone and the benchmark S&P 500 rose to within 1 percent of piercing 2,000 after the U.S. unemployment rate fell to its lowest in almost six years.
-Both indexes recorded new intraday highs.
+The Dow industrials passed the 17,000 milestone and the benchmark S&P 500 rose to within 1 percent of piercing 2,000 after the U.S. unemployment rate fell to its lowest level in almost six years.
+Both indexes set record intraday and closing highs.

-MSCI's all-country world index, which covers about 85 percent of potential global stock investments, rose 0.22 percent to a record high.
-European shares climbed to within sight of multi-year highs.
+MSCI's all-country world index, which covers about 85 percent of potential global stock investments, rose 0.39 percent, also to a record high.
+European shares climbed to within 2 points of multi-year highs.

-Jacob Oubina, senior U.S. economist at RBC Capital Markets in New York, called the Labor Department report "extremely bullish" as nonfarm payrolls increased by 288,000 jobs.
-U.S. employment has grown at above a 200,000-jobs pace for five straight months for the first time since the late 1990s.
+Jacob Oubina, senior U.S. economist at RBC Capital Markets in New York, called the Labor Department report "extremely bullish."
+Nonfarm payrolls increased by 288,000 jobs in June and the unemployment rate fell to 6.1 percent.
+U.S. employment has grown at more than 200,000 jobs in each of the last five months, the first such string of growth since the late 1990s.